iamnotnader/depth_research/README.md

-This is a library to produce really accurate "dens" depth maps *efficiently* using collections of images.
+This is a library to produce really accurate "dense" depth maps *efficiently* using collections of images.

 To see it in action, just do: